Before beginning the clinical experience rotations at the hospitals, the student must:

 If the student is uncertain about being able to comply with any of these essential functions, s/he should consult with the MLT program director.
-Students anticipating the need for accommodations, both before and after enrollment, are encouraged to contact Ms. Jackie Walters, Coordinator for Disability Services (570-450-3005), for assistance in obtaining aids or services to meet their needs.
+Students anticipating the need for accommodations, both before and after enrollment, are encouraged to contact the campus Coordinator for Disability Services at 570-450-3017 for assistance in obtaining aids or services to meet their needs.

 Satisfactory completion of the MLT Safety Orientation is required before a student can begin the clinical year.
 The program requires strict adherence to the safety rules distributed during the introductory Micrb 150 course, including Standard (Universal) Precautions, while in the student lab and during clinical rotations.
 In addition, the student must read and follow the safety manual at each assigned clinical site.